SALOMON MOSHE - ARCHITECT

 The built mass (gray, black) and the void (white) are complementary parts of a whole, the external walls of the buildings being the internal walls of the outdoor spaces.

-There is nothing but the void and the mass, yet the whole is neither one.
+There is nothing but the void and the mass.
+The whole is both together.

 Picture